corp-por/docs/content/Setup/map.md

 # Map

-The map in stones/mapdata/Stones will need to be loaded in World Creator and exported before ServX will run with this configuration.
+The map in stones/mapdata/Stones will need to be loaded in [World Creator](/worldcreator) and exported before ServX will run with the default configuration.